alexclassroom/wp-crontrol/docs/privacy.md

 I have high confidence that WP Crontrol has no impact on the GDPR or CCPA compliance of your site, although I cannot guarantee it.

-If you need to maintain a historical log of changes to cron events and schedules then the excellent [Simple History plugin](https://wordpress.org/plugins/simple-history/) has built-in support for logging actions performed via WP Crontrol.

 Please note that in a future version of WP Crontrol, an opt-in feature may be introduced which allows you to choose to log the outcome of cron events as they run, persistently store the logs, and/or optionally send the logs to a third party service.
 Such features will only ever be opt-in.

 ## wp-crontrol.com website privacy statement